 Trade in Goods

-To ensure that domestic industries will have time to adjust to the impacts of the Agreement, Australia and Thailand have agreed to apply Safeguard Measures (SG) in accordance with WTO regulations.
-Furthermore, in dealing with sensitive agricultural products such as beef, pork, and animal offals, as well as milk and dairy products, the special safeguard measure may be applied, if the volume of imports of such products exceeds the specified trigger volume level for that year, by increasing the rate of customs duty applicable for that product to the level equal to the current customs duty or to the current 'Most Favored Nation' (MFN) rate, whichever is lower.
-Thailand will be able to apply this special safeguard measure for specific products through 2015 and 2020 (See the list of Australian and Thai products eligible for Special Safeguard Measures (SSG).
+Further to Safeguard Measures in accordance with the WTO to enable domestic industries to adjust if a surge in imports resulting from tariff reductions negatively affects local producers and industries, New Zealand and Thailand have agreed to apply Special Safeguard Measures (SSG) in dealing with sensitive agricultural products during the transition, to ensure that Thai domestic industries will have time to adjust to the impacts of the Agreement.
+A total of 41 products fall under SSG Measures, including beef, pork, edible organ meats, milk and cream, skim milk, butter, butterfat, cheese, buttermilk, natural honey, Mandarin oranges, fresh grapes, and processed potatoes.
+SSG Measures may be applied if the volume of imports of such products exceeds the specified 'trigger volume' level for a particular year by increasing the rate of customs duty applicable for that product to the level equal to the current customs duty or to the current 'Most Favored Nation' (MFN) rate, whichever is lower.
+In addition, Thailand will be able to apply this special safeguard measure temporarily through 2015 and 2020.
+(See the list of Thai products eligible for Special Safeguard Measures :SSG)

 Rules of Origin

-Under this agreement, only goods that meet agreed-upon conditions of the 'country of origin' requirements for each product will be able to claim preferential treatment.
-The conditions comprise: 1) goods that are composed of completely domestic components (wholly obtained) such as mineral ore, agricultural products, and products from domestic live animals; or 2) goods that have undergone substantial transformation through processing, resulting in a change of tariff classification, and that have a significant regional value content of Thai and Australian components (40%-45% of the cost of the product) in their production.
-(See Annex 4.1)
+Exports from Thailand and New Zealand will receive preferential tariff treatment under this Agreement only on goods that meet agreed-upon conditions of the 'country of origin' requirements for each product.
+The conditions comprise: 1) goods that are composed of completely domestic components (wholly obtained) such as mineral ore, agricultural produce, and products from domestic live animals; or 2) products that have undergone substantial transformation through processing, resulting in a change of tariff classification, and that have a significant regional value content of Thai and New Zealand components (40%-45% of the cost of the product) in their production.
+(See Country of Origin conditions under the Closer Economic Partnership Agreement)

 Cooperation in Trade

-The Free Trade Agreement Joint Commission (TAFTA Joint Commission: TAFTA JC) has been established to oversee the implementation of TAFTA and to review the economic relationship and partnership between the Parties.
-TAFTA JC will meet annually or as mutually determined by both sides.
+A Closer Economic Partnership Joint Commission (CEP Joint Commission) has been established to oversee implementation of the Agreement and to review the economic relationship and partnership between the Parties.
+The CEP Joint Commission will meet annually or as mutually determined by both sides.